 What is evolocumab?

-Evolocumab is a prescription medication given by injection (a shot just under the skin).
-Evolocumab is used, with other medication and lifestyle changes, to lower the levels of low-density lipoprotein (LDL) cholesterol.
-It is used to treat a specific type of inherited high cholesterol called familial hypercholesterolemia (FH) and for people with established atherosclerotic cardiovascular disease (ASCVD).
-Evolocumab is made up of an antibody (blood protein) so it is called a biologic medication.
+Evolocumab is a prescription medication that has been used to lower the levels of low-density lipoprotein (LDL) cholesterol.
+It has been used to treat a type of inherited high cholesterol called familial hypercholesterolemia (FH) and a type of heart disease called atherosclerotic cardiovascular disease (ASCVD).
+Evolocumab is made up of an antibody (blood protein), so it is called a biologic medication.
 It is sold under the brand name Repatha®.

-I am taking evolocumab, but I would like to stop taking it before becoming pregnant.
+I am taking evolocumab, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

 People eliminate medication at different rates.
-In healthy adults, it takes about 12 weeks (or 3 months), on average, for most of the evolocumab to be gone from the body.
+In healthy non-pregnant adults, it takes up to 102 days (or about 14 and a ½ weeks), on average, for most of the evolocumab to be gone from the body.

 I take evolocumab.
 Can it make it harder for me to get pregnant?